Is The Teplo Worth Buying?

 Heart Rate Sensor

-The inclusion of this sensor is still the most tenuous piece of the Teplo from a justification in my mind.
+The inclusion of this sensor is still the most tenuous piece of the Teplo from a justification standpoint in my mind.
 It’s nice, and it drives automatic adjustment to brew temperature and steep time using the mobile app.
-However, You’ll still be able to brew tea without using the sensor which is good.
+However, you’ll still be able to brew tea without using the sensor, which is good.

 Infusion Pod

-I believe the infusion pod mechanism resolves a long-standing issue for tea drinkers which is over-infusion of a tea.
+I believe the infusion pod mechanism resolves a long-standing issue for tea drinkers: over-infusion.
 A person gets distracted and forgets something is brewing or that it’s getting cold.
-Teplo removes the tea from infusion and the heating element in the device can keep the tea warm until ready to infuse again.
+Teplo removes the tea from infusion, and the heating element in the device can keep the tea warm until ready to infuse again.
 I am excited for the implications of this all by itself, especially for my office tea habits!

-My experience tells me that this is the mechanism likely to see the most failure over time as it has mechanical movement to it.
-I’m interested to see how well it holds up, but it’s a very simple and intuitive design which I admit eluded me in my personal quest to design a device such as this.
+My experience tells me that this is the mechanism likely to see the most failure over time, as it has mechanical movement.
+I’m interested to see how well it holds up, but it’s a very simple and intuitive design that I admit eluded me in my personal quest to design a device such as this.

 The Teapot

 The dishwasher-safe glass teapot appears to have a sturdy handle and looks like a nice vessel to brew in.
-There will obviously be those who prefer vessels which have some more intricate design to their appearance, but I happen to find the Teplo’s design to be both attractive and utilitarian in its simplicity.
+Some may prefer more intricate designs, but I find the Teplo's design both attractive and utilitarian in its simplicity.

-The pot appears to allow for a couple cups of tea to be brewed, but I have been unable to determine the official volume of the pot, let alone that the pot also contains the infusion pod which would reduce total volume.
+The pot appears to allow for a couple of cups of tea to be brewed, but I have been unable to determine the official volume.
+I attempted to leave an FAQ question about the recommended liquid quantity on the Kickstarter, but the feature didn’t work.

 Teplo Tea Glass

-The Teplo’s tea glass is unique, at least in “mass-produced” teaware.
-The glass is thinner on one side than on the other, accounting for differences sipping vs drinking of teas.
-The glass appears sturdy and follows the teardrop design of the Infusion Pod inspired by the “golden drop” stories.
+The Teplo's tea glass is unique, at least in mass-produced teaware.
+The glass is thinner on one side than on the other, accounting for differences in sipping vs. drinking tea.

-It would be great if Teplo would include more than one glass as a “set” with the device, but the Kickstarter allows for only one.
+It would be great if Teplo included more than one glass as a set with the device, but the Kickstarter allows for only one.

 Mobile Apps

-The mobile apps account for the single biggest concern I have with the Teplo.
-There’s no simple temperature selection directly on the device to brew tea so using the device is dependent upon informing the Teplo of what and how you wish to brew.
+The mobile apps account for my single biggest concern with the Teplo.
+There’s no simple temperature selection directly on the device, making the app necessary for configuring how you brew tea.

 Recommendations to Teplo

-While in conversation with Mayuresh I made a number of spitball recommendations.
+While in conversation with Mayuresh, I made a number of recommendations.

 Power Cable

-One of my most common frustrations with electric kettles comes from the power cables.
-There’s really a couple issues here.
+One of my most common frustrations with electric kettles comes from the power cables:

 Conclusion